michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

 This change reduces query time from about 1.5 seconds (for a year of data on a Raspberry Pi) to about 30 ms.

+Note, purchasing on spot requires slight change to the conditions.

 ## Aggregates for Energy

 With prices ready, we can finally start creating Continuous Aggregates.
 As mentioned earlier, we will aggregate both energy and the corresponding costs.

-Before creating CAGGs, define a `calculate_costs_arr()` function to calculate the energy price at a given time.
-This function returns two values: the net energy cost and the cost after deducting handling fees.
+We will need a `calculate_costs_arr()` function to turn the enregy into price at a given time.
+This function returns two values: the cost after deducting handling fees and the net cost.
 Both will be materialized in the CAGG.
 The function uses an array to return these values, working around CAGG limitations that prevent subselects or CTEs.

 The first-level CAGG also uses the `get_entities_for_cagg_energy()` helper function to select which entities to aggregate.